-Windows 10 and Windows 11 come with a feature known as Windows Hello.
-Windows Hello provides users with alternative and usually quicker Windows sign-in options such as PIN (Personal Identification Number), Face Recognition and Fingerprint.
+Windows 10 and Windows 11 come with a feature known as Windows Hello, which provides alternative and usually quicker sign-in options such as PIN, face recognition, and fingerprint.
 If you have set up a PIN previously on your Windows 10/11 laptop or desktop PC and wish to remove it now, this short tutorial will show you how to do so.

-To remove PIN login from Windows 11/10 startup, follow the steps below.
+To remove the Windows Hello PIN login from Windows 11/10 startup, follow the steps below:

 Note: If you’re using face or fingerprint recognition, they will stop working if you remove your PIN.